 Timing pulleys are drive components that are used to transmit rotary motion between parallel axes.
-Ondrives.US’ timing pulleys provide reliable performance with very little maintenance—generally, the only required maintenance is periodic adjustment of
+Ondrives.US’ timing belt pulley selection provides reliable performance with very little maintenance—generally, the only required maintenance is periodic adjustment of

 We offer timing pulleys and matching timing belts with various profiles; due to differences in pitch, size, and tooth shape, different profiles are not interchangeable.
 Ondrives.US’ MXL, XL, L, 40DP, and T Series timing pulleys have a trapezoidal shape, while our HTD and GT2 timing pulleys have a curvilinear groove profile.

 Versatile Timing Pulley DesignsOur timing pulleys can be used for speed reduction, speed increase, or simply to transfer rotary motion from one axis to another.
 Timing pulleys can transfer power as well as precise position; however, the precision of the positioning depends on the groove profile and the type of belt used.
 Like a gear, the ratio of a timing pulley is determined by dividing the number of grooves of the two pulleys in the pair.

 Because they maintain their relative positions and do no slip or creep like flat, v-shaped, or ribbed belts, timing pulleys are used in synchronous drive systems.
 However, it is possible for a timing belt to jump or skip the timing pulley groove, causing the assembly to lose indexing.
 This can happen if the system is not properly tensioned or is angularly misaligned, or if too much torque is being transmitted.